AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 11.1.
 Definitions:

 11.1.1.
-Scheduled: Absences charged to sick leave or leave without pay which are scheduled at least 16 consecutive hours in advance.
+Scheduled: Absences approved at least sixteen (16) hours in advance.

 12. BEREAVEMENT LEAVE

 12.2.
-In the event of the death of a member of the employee’s family other than those set forth above, bereavement leave may be granted and such leave shall be charged against the employee’s sick leave.
+In the event of the death of a member of the employee’s family other than those set forth above, bereavement leave may be granted, and such leave shall be charged against the employee’s sick leave.

 12.4.
 Employees who are permitted to attend the funeral or memorial service of a current coworker shall be allowed to take four (4) hours sick leave when such services are held during working hours; and as shift coverage allows, as determined by the Supervisor.